 - To identify upcoming innovations for reuse (Technology Readiness Level 5 or higher) from the Nutrients and Carbon Reuse Challenge, using the same sustainability criteria as above.
 The final results of this analysis provides a selection of interesting ecotechnologies for further development in the Innovation for Ecotechnologies part of the project.

 A step-by-step systems analysis approach will be carried out together with local stakeholders to evaluate sustainability aspects of ecotechnologies by:

 - Selecting criteria covering health and hygiene, environmental issues, economy, socio-cultural dimensions and technical functions.

-- Comparing the different options using the criteria from step 2.
-The comparison will be done by using substance flow-, cost- effectiveness and cost benefit analysis, energy analysis and qualitative assessments.
+- Comparing different options using the selected criteria; done by using substance flow, cost- effectiveness and cost benefit analysis, energy analysis and qualitative assessments.